 "It's heartbreaking, not for myself, but for the generations to come," she said.
 "A house is just a house, but when you touch on your church and your community and all the livelihoods to come, it hurts."

-Page 2 of 2 - The 36-mile diversion would move water from the north-flowing Red River around Fargo and neighboring Moorhead, Minn., which battled major flooding for three straight years starting with a record crest in 2009.
+The 36-mile diversion would move water from the north-flowing Red River around Fargo and neighboring Moorhead, Minn., which battled major flooding for three straight years starting with a record crest in 2009.
 The White House has signed off on the $2 billion project, but it still needs approval from Congress.